Dentistry Jobs in UK

 English Language Proficiency

-Dentists will also need to exhibit the necessary knowledge of English language in order to be able to treat the patients in the UK.
-Applicants that are applying from outside the EEA will have to provide certain pieces of evidence to assert that they possess the necessary knowledge of English.
+Dentists will also need to exhibit the necessary knowledge of English language to be able to treat the patients in the UK.
 The process varies according to the circumstances.
 If GDC is satisfied with the applicant's knowledge reflected from the initial application, further evidence may not be required.
 If the evidence doesn’t meet the requirements then the applicant will be required to take an English language proficiency test.

 Examples of the types of evidence GDC will accept are: